openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 ### User Stories

 * As a large enterprise with multiple remote sites, I want a cost-effective OpenShift cluster solution so that I can manage containers without the overhead of a third node.
-* As a support engineer, I want a safe and automated method for handling the failure of a single node so that the downtime of workloads is minimized.
+* As a support engineer, I want a safe and automated method for handling the failure of a single node so that the downtime of the control-plane is minimized.

 ### Goals

-* Provide a two-node control plane for physical hardware that is resilient to a node-level failure for either node
+* Provide a two-node control-plane for physical hardware that is resilient to a node-level failure for either node
 * Provide a transparent installation experience that starts with exactly 2 blank physical nodes, and ends with a fault-tolerant two node cluster
 * Prevent both data corruption and divergent datasets in etcd
 * Maintain the existing level of availability.
 Eg. by avoiding fencing loops, wherein each node powers cycles it's peer after booting, reducing the cluster's availability.